resbaz/spartan-hpc-docs/docs/faq.md

 3. If you are still having trouble, contact the University of Melbourne Service Desk on +61 3 8344 0999 or ext 40999 or email or [service-centre@unimelb.edu.au](mailto:service-centre@unimelb.edu.au).

+## How do I add people to a project?

+If you are a project leader you may invite people to join your project.
+Login to Karaage, and go to your [Karaage project list](https://dashboard.hpc.unimelb.edu.au/karaage/profile/projects/), select the appropriate project, and select the "Invite a new user" option.
+The user will then receive an invitation link to join the project and set up an account.

+*However* if the belong to an institution that does not have a SAML login process (e.g., international researchers) it is worthwhile contacting the Spartan at [hpc-support@unimelb.edu.au](mailto:hpc-support@unimelb.edu.au).
+Then the sysadmins will add the person manually to the project and reset their password.

 ## What are Spartan's specifications?